nariaki3551/master_mind_rust/README.md

 # master_mind_rust
-Master mind game implemented by Rust
+A solver for the master mind game implemented by Rust.